 He has worked as a newspaper columnist, researcher and as the editor of several magazines.
 David runs two popular websites and is the author of around 50 books covering history with a special interest in the North East.

 The England’s North East site began life as a history website, described by former Guardian Deputy Editor, David Mckie as “entertaining and erudite”.
-This is accompanied by a smaller sister site covering Yorkshire at yorkshire-england.co.uk In 2015-2016 the North East website was redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though it still maintains the original history pages within the site.
+This is accompanied by a smaller sister site covering Yorkshire at yorkshire-england.co.uk In 2015-2016 the North East website was partially redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though it still maintains the original history pages within the site.

 RADIO AND TV

-David regularly broadcasts.
+Over the years David has regularly contributed to broadcasts.
 His TV appearances include Ant and Dec’s History of Tyneside (ITV), The Face of Britain (Channel 4 – Neil Oliver), The One Show (BBC1 – Phil Tuffnel), Northern Eye (ITV), Inside Out (ITV – Helen Skelton), North East Tonight (ITV – Mike Neville), Wayward Women (ITV), How they Built Britain (History Channel – Adam Hart Davis), Martina Cole’s Lady Killers (ITV), Sky Sports Sunday (in prelude to Sunderland v Newcastle match) and Countrywise (BBC1 – Bettany Hughes).
 He has featured in many radio broadcasts including appearances on BBC Radio 4, Five Live, Canadian radio, Australian radio, BBC Tees and Radio Newcastle.